Lucy Worsley: Early life and education

-Worsley was born in Reading, Berkshire, to Peter and Enid (née Kay) Worsley.
-Her father taught geology at Reading University, while her mother was a consultant in educational policy and practice.
-Before going to university, Worsley attended The Abbey School, Reading, St Bartholomew's School, Newbury, and West Bridgford School, Nottingham.
+Worsley was born on 18 December 1973 in Reading, Berkshire, to Peter and Enid (née Kay) Worsley.
+Her father taught Geology at Reading University, while her mother was a consultant in educational policy and practice.

+Worsley attended The Abbey School, Reading; St Bartholomew's School, Newbury; and West Bridgford School, Nottingham.
+A history teacher 'fired up her brain' by teaching about the Industrial Revolution through a political lens.

 She studied Ancient and Modern History at New College, Oxford, graduating in 1995 with a BA First-class honours degree.
 In 2001, she was awarded a DPhil degree from the University of Sussex.

+Worsley played piano from the age of four, took lessons for 15 years and passed all of her piano grades.
+Of her teacher, Miss Beaumont, she later said: "At the time I was terrified of her but in retrospect she gave me a great gift of self-discipline and self-reliance.
+She made me strive for excellence and work hard.
+To help somebody to get better and really to challenge them, that's a rare and valuable thing."

 Career

 Curator and academic

-Worsley began her career as a historic house curator at Milton Manor, near Abingdon, in the summer of 1995. before working for the Society for the Protection of Ancient Buildings.
+Worsley began her career as a historic house curator at Milton Manor, near Abingdon, in the summer of 1995, before working for the Society for the Protection of Ancient Buildings.
 From 1996 to 2002, she was an inspector of historic buildings for English Heritage in the East Midlands region.
-During that time, she studied the life of William Cavendish, 1st Duke of Newcastle and wrote the English Heritage guide to his home, Bolsover Castle.
+During that time, she studied the life of William Cavendish, 1st Duke of Newcastle and wrote the English Heritage guide to his home, Bolsover Castle in Derbyshire.
 In 2001, she was awarded a DPhil degree from the University of Sussex for a thesis on The Architectural Patronage of William Cavendish, first Duke of Newcastle, 1593–1676.
-The thesis was later developed into Worsley's book Cavalier: A Tale of Chivalry, Passion and Great Houses published in 2007.
+The thesis was later developed into Worsley's book Cavalier: A Tale of Chivalry, Passion and Great Houses, published in 2007.

 During 2002–2003, she was the major projects and research manager for Glasgow Museums before becoming chief curator at Historic Royal Palaces, the independent charity responsible for maintaining the Tower of London, Hampton Court Palace, Kensington Palace State Apartments, the Banqueting House in Whitehall and Kew Palace in Kew Gardens.
-She oversaw the £12 million refurbishment of the Kensington Palace state apartments and gardens completed in 2012.
+She oversaw the £12 million refurbishment of the Kensington Palace state apartments and gardens, completed in 2012.

-In 2005, she was elected a senior research fellow at the Institute of Historical Research, University of London; she was also appointed visiting professor at Kingston University.
+In 2005, she was elected a senior research fellow at the Institute of Historical Research, University of London; she was also appointed visiting professor at Kingston University in west London.

+In October 2024, Worsley announced that she would be stepping down from her role at Historic Royal Palaces at the end of the year to focus on her Lady Killers podcast.